josedbaez/josedbaez.github.io/source/_posts/sitecore9-sso.md

 *Versions used: Sitecore Experience Platform 9.0 rev. 171219 (9.0 Update-1).*

+**Update/Warning:**
+Updated code so it passes the IdentityProvider name to the middleware so you can use whatever name you want instead of default one. `AuthenticationType = IdentityProvider.Name`.

 On a [previous post](http://josedbaez.com/2017/09/sitecore-okta-login/) I explained how to implement federated authentication on Sitecore 8 (using Okta).
 Things have changed on sitecore 9 and the implementation is easier than back then.

 Sitecore 9 comes with an OWIN implementation to delegate authentication to other providers.
 Most of the job required to achieve federated authentication is through configuration files.
 In this post I will outline how to implement federated authentication with Facebook and Google so visitors can log in to your sitecore 9 site.
 [Source code here.](https://github.com/josedbaez/sitecore9sso)